-10. Tim Couch, Kentucky
+11. Tim Couch, Kentucky

 9. Chris Leak, Florida

 Leak set the table for another quarterback ranked higher on this list, but he made his own mark on the SEC.
-Leak led Florida to a 13-1 record as a senior in 2006, the program's first SEC Championship since 2000, and the National Championship title; Leak was named the championship game's Offensive MVP.
-During his career, Leak broke Florida records for completions, attempts, and passing yards, all of which still rank top three in conference history.
+Leak led Florida to a 13-1 record as a senior in 2006, the program's first SEC Championship since 2000, and a BCS National Championship -- Leak was named the title game's Offensive MVP.
+During his career, Leak broke Florida records for completions (895), attempts (1,458) and passing yards (11,213), all of which still rank top five in conference history.